OpenTails/tail_app/README.md

 - [@darkgrue](https://github.com/darkgrue) for helping me with gear firmware behavior & developing the firmware the Gear uses
 - [@MasterTailer](https://github.com/MasterTailer) for providing useful feedback and suggestions, and creating the gear this app controls
-- [@ToeiRei](https://github.com/ToeiRei) for inspiring me to use more privacy-preserving infrastructure like plausible.
+- [@ToeiRei](https://github.com/ToeiRei) for inspiring me to use more privacy-preserving infrastructure like plausible, and for managing & assisting in the translation of this app
 - [@leinir](https://github.com/leinir) for creating the Crumpet Android app
 - The Tail Company Telegram Channel for motivating me over time.